Deathspike/mangarack.cs/README.md

 ### FAQ

-> What do the Fetching/Modified/Shredded/Squashed/Switched
+> What do the Fetching/Modified/Shredded/Squashed/Switched messages mean?

 * Checking: Started repairing broken pages for an existing chapter.
 * Modified: Updated an existing chapter with meta-information.